Medical Payment Coverage

 - Giving the insured false information about relevant statute of limitations (the insurance company must notify the claimant in writing at least 60 days before the statute runs)

 If you live in Nevada and have been denied payment for medical coverage or if you believe you received any false information regarding your coverage, you should contact Matthew L. Sharp, a Reno attorney with many years of experience helping clients like you.
 Mr. Sharp has extensive experience successfully representing people whose insurance companies fail to deal fairly with them.
-To learn more or to find out if you have an insurance bad faith claim, contact our law office today.
+To learn more or to find out if you have an auto insurance bad faith claim, contact us today.